 The happy and secure surroundings will enable your child to have freedom to learn, whether indoors in the large, bright and airy rooms or outside with the wildlife pond area or using the extensive range of physical equipment in their dedicated garden and playground.

 Play inspires learning

 Through Mrs Wilding’s (Head of Nursery) weekly bulletin, parents are encouraged to talk to their child about the theme for the week.
-Chinese New Year is always a fun one, as our confident pupils parade around the ‘big’ School as a Chinese Dragon, even stopping at the Headmaster's office to say hello, before tackling exotic food with chopsticks.
+Chinese New Year is always a fun one, as our confident pupils parade around the ‘big’ School as a Chinese Dragon, even stopping at the Head's office to say hello, before tackling exotic food with chopsticks.
 Colours, numbers and letter sounds also have a weekly focus as part of the Early Years Foundation Stage curriculum.